NZWood (resources site)

-The resources site, which is the largest of the three sites and its main focus, provides wood-related resources, tools, research and case studies for a range of industries that use wood, and could be encouraged to use more - such as architects, interior designers, engineers, builders, surveyors and landscapers - as well as wood product retailers.
+The resources site, which was the largest of the three sites and its main focus, provided wood-related resources, tools, research and case studies for a range of industries that use wood, and could be encouraged to use more - such as architects, interior designers, engineers, builders, surveyors and landscapers - as well as wood product retailers.

 My responsibilities included:

 - Development of the site in CSS and HTML 4.01 Transitional, which would then be integrated into the ExpressionEngine CMS